Kostja Zetkin: Mother and politics

 During the years after 1923 his mother's health deteriorated progressively and he devoted a substantial part of his energy to looking after her and to supporting her political work.
 At one stage he described himself wryly as his mother's "technical worker" ("technischer Mitarbeiter").
 His mother remained a prolific writer, and her letters disclose that, during the 1920s and early 1930s, Kostja Zetkin was living for a time with Nadja von Massov.
 (Rosa Luxemburg had been assassinated early in 1919.)

 In 1923, Kostja Zetkin was a co-instigator, together with Karl Korsch, György Lukács and Richard Sorge, in founding the Institute for Social Research ("Institut für Sozialforschung" / IFS) at Frankfurt University.
 In connection with the IFS, he was also one of those who took part in the "First Marxist Work Week" conference held near Arnstadt for eight days towards the end of May 1923.

 Nazi Germany

-After the decline of the Weimar Republic, the Nazis took power in January 1933 and lost little time in transforming Germany into a one-party dictatorship.
+After the decline of the Weimar Republic, the Nazis took power in January 1933 and lost little time in transforming Germany into a one- party dictatorship.
 Jews and Communists were marked out as targets for state persecution, especially after the Reichstag fire in February 1933.
 Clara Zetkin was a high-profile communist and Ossip Zetkin had been Jewish.
-It was time to leave.
 Kostja Zetkin moved to the Soviet Union, where Kostja's elder brother Maxim had been working as a physician since 1920.
 Clara Zetkin had already lived in Moscow and been looked after there by her elder son between 1924 and 1929.